bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/form-input.md

 convert the value to a native number by using `Number(value)`, `parseInt(value, 10)`, `parseFloat(value)`, or use the `number` prop.

-~~**Note:** Bootstrap v5 CSS does not include styling for range inputs inside input groups, nor validation styling on range inputs.
-However, bootstrap-vue-next includes custom styling to handle these situations until styling is included in Bootstrap v5.~~

 ## Control sizing

 Set heights using the `size` prop to `sm` or `lg` for small or large respectively.